-The SeaTable 2.7 release date, 2 February 2022, is an example of a static date value.
+The SeaTable 2.7 release date, February 2, 2022, is an example of a static date value.
 Dynamic date values establish a relative reference and change over time.
 In addition to the current date ("Today"), x days before or after the current date is also a dynamic date value.
-Both can now be mapped in the date column with the standard value function.
+From now on, both can be mapped in the date column with the standard value function.
 In combination with the date functions of the formula column, virtually any date values can thus be automatically generated for new entries, which in turn can be used for automations.

-For bases with confidential data, many customers want extended access protection.
-SeaTable 2.7 now offers such protection with the optional password protection for bases.
-Only after entering the password will the base be accessed and the data displayed.
-Password protection can be set up and removed by owners for their own bases and by group administrators for bases of the group.
+For bases with confidential data, many customers want advanced access protection.
+SeaTable 2.7 now offers such a protection with the optional password protection for bases.
+Only after entering the password the base is accessed and the data is displayed.
+The password protection can be set up and removed by owners for their own bases as well as by group administrators for bases of the group.

 Password-protected bases can be shared with other users.
 Of course, they must also enter the password when calling up the base.
 The same applies when copying a password-protected base.
 The additional access protection does not come at the price of reduced flexibility.

 Like most new versions, SeaTable 2.7 contains more features worth mentioning than can fit in these release notes.
 Therefore, here is an overview of further improvements: